PrinciplesDotDev/principles/invisible-visible.md

 ## How

-*

 * Convert data into visualizations that can be easily understood. (e.g. splunk)
 * Shine a light on the blackbox of a program.
-* You are building an abstract entity, represent that in less abstract ways.
+* Represent code in less abstract ways, such as drawing diagrams.
+You are building an abstract entity, represent that in less abstract ways.
-*
-* Use principles to help give a framework for behavior.
+* Use principles to communicate beliefs and ideas.

 Imagine being able to see every request through a production application, watching as the data arrives, moves around your app, watching how it is transformed, combined and stored as moves into a database.
 All whilst revealing memory usage, garbage collections, highlighting areas where code is slow.
 Whilst possible to do today, it's usually more common to find a few log files that help piece together what's going on with lots of disperate systems